Quafadas/Whimsy/_posts/2024-10-03-Peering-Into-Panama.md

     end sum3
 ```

-The first implementation is the one we used, and the results are, at first glance quite compelling!
+The first implementation is the one we used, and the results (sum_vec) are, at first glance quite compelling vs the JVM loop (sum_loop)!

 ![screencap](/docs/assets/sum_bench.png)

+The first array has size 3, which means it should not be vectorised.
+That the results and errors bars are similar, should give us a control that the measurements stand some chance of being meaningful.

 As the array size increases, we appear to get better results.
 In fact, it looks like we can hit almost 4x for large arrays, which (coincidentally?) is the number of lanes for the preferred double species on the hardware, that the benchmark ran on.
 Perhaps, this shows us the promise of panama and SIMD.

 ### Booleans

-The benefits are particulaly profound, for where you have many lanes.
-As the Boolean Species has a very wide "shape", they can be processed 64 at a time.
+The benefits of the VectorAPI are particulaly profound, for where you have many lanes.
+As the Boolean Species has a very wide "shape", they are be processed 64 (!) at a time in a single CPU cycle.
 If you happen to be working through a large number of logical operations, Panama is an easy, and no brains winner!
-I believe it ends up being capped at about a 10x vs the "obvious" implementation.
-In this case I believe memory access bounds the algorithm.
+I benchmarked it at about a 10x speedup vs the "obvious" implementation.
+In this case I believe memory access bounds the performance gain.

 Still, a whole order of magnitude speed up for little brainspace is... attractive.